 What is a mind map?

-Creating a mind map is a simple way to explore ideas without the constraints of order or structure.
+Creating a mind map is a great way to explore ideas without the constraints of order or structure.
+If you have never done it before, you might be wondering how to mind map, but it’s actually very simple.
+You can make a mind map with very little preparation.

 Typically, mind maps start from one central idea.
 Then new ideas are linked to the central idea in any order, moving outwards.
 Further ideas are connected to the second layer of ideas, and this action is repeated as the mind map grows.